 The full-time course (200 hours over seven weeks) is intended to support graduates as they develop their breadth and depth of mathematical knowledge before they begin an ITT course which would lead to Qualified Teacher Status (QTS).
 It is designed to support mathematical communication skills and the development of the subject knowledge required for teaching mathematics in secondary schools.

-SKE courses are fully funded by the National College for Teaching and Leadership and you will receive a tax free bursary up to £200 per week for the duration of the course (subject to confirmation by NCTL).
+SKE courses are fully funded by the Department for Education and you will receive a tax free bursary up to £200 per week for the duration of the course (subject to confirmation by DfE).

 What you'll study

 We are currently reviewing the content of our courses to ensure that they remain relevant and current to our students’ future ambitions and society.
 Please continue to check this course webpage for the latest developments.

 We are currently reviewing the content of our courses to ensure that they remain relevant and current to out students’ future ambitions and society.
 Please continue to check this course webpage for the latest developments.

 The curriculum is broadly based on the national programmes of study for KS3 and KS4, enabling you to teach the 11 - 16 curriculum with confidence.
 Some AS level material may also be covered.

 How you’re taught